 While not every bank observes all of these holidays, here is a handy schedule of holidays observed by most banks (including the Federal Reserve Bank) in the United States for ’20, ’19, ’18, and ’17:

-As a general rule, when a bank holiday falls on a Saturday, it is not observed that year.
+As a general rule, when a bank holiday falls on a Saturday, it is observed on Friday.

 When a bank holiday falls on a Sunday, it is observed on the following Monday.